 Doomscrolling is precisely what its name suggests.
 You're on your phone scrolling away as if waiting for doomsday.
 Do not fall prey to this tendency early in the morning, especially while you're still in bed.
 It sets the wrong mood for the rest of the day.

 Avoid checking your social networks or work email as soon as you wake up.
 Those things can wait.
-As soon as you open your eyes, your focus is to get out of bed and get the day started.
+As soon as you open your eyes, your focus is to get out of bed and start the day.

 Even if you're not a neat freak, it's in your best interest to make the bed as soon as you're off of it.
 Consider it as your first accomplishment for the day.
 Something as simple as that can steer your day in the right direction.
 It will have a domino effect on your level of positivity.